PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "There he is.
 There's that guy I know and distrust.
 C'mon Relan.
 Let's go meet the Troll."

-# 20
+# 20 -- Let's Make a Deal

 As they descended into the darkness, Rattick thought about knifing them both then and there.
 They wouldn't be expecting it.
 It would be a quick, certain profit.
-No chance of Boltac getting him killed.
+Perhaps less than he might expect, but there would be no chance getting killed on Boltac foolish quest.
 But no sooner had the thought crossed his mind than Boltac said, "I know what you're thinking Rattick.
 Why don't I knife these two right now and go through their pockets for loose change."

 "That's not *exactly* what I'm thinking."